uhu-11/Neude/README.md

 ##### RQ3: Fault Propagation

 1. Quantitative analysis of error propagation.
+The output results of each module obtained from the test are saved in the `datas/100.json` folder.
+Based on the output, it can be determined whether any errors have occurred in each module..
 To view all the error propagation quantification results, you can use:

    ```
    python tmp/exp_analysis/define_mr_error_all.py
    ```

 2. Detailed report on cascading failure cases can be viewed in the `pylot/covhtml` folder.
+Including the coverage status of each iteration and the overall coverage, providing intuitive code coverage information in HTML format.
+Users can locate the corresponding HTML file based on the iteration count and the file name requiring code coverage inspection for deeper analysis.

+### Baseline

+If you wish to use baseline  for testing, please refer to the official documentation and code provided below for configuration.

+1. **pythonfuzz**: A state-of-the-art fuzzer designed for deep learning models.
+Download repo from [link](https://gitlab.com/gitlab-org/security-products/analyzers/fuzzers/pythonfuzz).

+2. **deephunter**: A general-purpose coverage-guided fuzzer for Python applications.
+Download repo from [link](https://github.com/Shimmer93/Deephunter-backup).
+3. **Pynguin**: A tool used for automated unit testing.
+For detailed installation procedures and usage methods, please refer to the [online documentation](https://pynguin.readthedocs.io/) and the [code](https://github.com/se2p/pynguin).

 ## Custom Configuration